 Tickets must be purchased before travel and cannot be bought from the driver.
 Each passenger is allocated a seat, that will be clearly indicated on the ticket.
 Heavy or large luggage will need to be stored in the luggage compartment on the side of the bus.

 A Rede Expressos coach passing in front of the Mosteiro dos Jerónimos in Belem

 All Rede Expressos services depart from the Sete Rios Bus Station in Lisbon.
 This bus station is connected to the Blue Metro Line by the Jardim Zoológico Metro Station.
 Sete Rios is a major transport hub with bus routes to the whole of Portugal, the station itself is modern and clean with a large ticket office and multiple snack shops and cafes.

 Related articles: Sete Rios bus station

-In Porto, the intercity buses terminate at the Terminal Rodoviario on the Campo 24 de Agosto (GPS: 41.14994, -8.598947).
-This northeast of the historic centre but is very close to the 24 de Agosto metro station.
+In Porto, the intercity buses terminate at the Terminal Rodoviario on the Campo 24 de Agosto.
+This northeast of the historic centre and is served by the 24 de Agosto metro station.

 Sete Rios is a busy bus station, always give yourself enough time to find the departure bay